Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Service Notes/Storage.md

 <img width="600" height="600" alt="image" src="https://github.com/user-attachments/assets/b649ae13-1809-4de2-a339-0f904ec8c711" />

-## What the Lab Was About
+## What the Lab is About

-The main goal was to learn how to:
+The main goal is to learn how to:
 - Back up EC2 storage using EBS snapshots
 - Sync files from an EC2 instance to an S3 bucket
 - Use S3 versioning to recover deleted files